MLH/mlh-policies/cheating-response.md

 Once something is reported to a staff member, immediately contact the League Team at league@mlh.io.
 The league team currently consists of:

-- Chi Nguyen - chi@mlh.io
-- Rob Kleiman - rob@mlh.io
 - Jamie Liao - jamie.liao@mlh.io
+- Mary Siebert - mary@mlh.io
+- Yashovardhan Agrawal - yash@mlh.io

 You can contact them on slack (where you can also find their cell numbers).
 The main objectives of the meeting with the League Team are to find out the following: